TheQuantiser/CustomCH/docs/Main.md

 ==================================
 CombineHarvester is organised into a set of packages, each contained within a subdirectory that produces shared libraries and executable programs.
-The two core packages are:
+The core package is:

   * **CombineHarvester/CombineTools**, which contains the CombineHarvester
     class and other parts of the core framework
-  * **CombineHarvester/CombinePdfs**, which provides tools for building custom RooFit pdfs

 The project is built with CMake and can be compiled without a CMSSW release.
 A minimal build is